jbcodeforce/yarfba/docs/coding/sam.md

 ???+ question "Difference between SAM template and CloudFormation"
     SAM template is an abstraction above CloudFormation (`Transform: AWS::Serverless-2016-10-31`) but it reuses cloud formation templates for IaC in the "resources" section.
 It includes a "Global section" to define properties that are common to all your serverless functions and APIs.
 [Product doc](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-specification-template-anatomy.html)

-???- question "How to create and validate a SAM template"
+???- question "How to create and validate a SAM template?"
     Use CLI:

     ```sh
     sam init -h
     sam init --runtime python3.9 --dependency-manager pip --app-template hello-world --name sam-app